mrbungle64/ioBroker.ecovacs-deebot/README.md

 ## Changelog

 ### 1.4.12 (alpha)
+* Bumped ecovacs-deebot.js to the latest alpha
 * Spot area related functions for models with native goToPosition function (from the Video Manager):
   * Implemented 'go to calculated center position' function
   * Implemented 'silent approach' cleaning
+* Some further improvements

 ### 1.4.11 (latest beta)
 * Bumped ecovacs-deebot.js to 0.9.2 (alpha)